AdaCore/aws/docs/source/using_aws.rst

   The file containing the certificate of the Certificate Authority we trust.
 The CA which has signed the client's certificate.

-*Certificate_Required*
+*Check_Certificate*
-  If no certificate has been received from the client the server will reject the connection.
+  If the certificate received from the client is not valid the server will reject the connection.
 If this is not set, we can still validate the client's certificate in the verify callback, see :ref:`Verify_callback` and for example log the connecting users.